Discover Math Magic

 • 9 – 9:30am – volunteers orientation (Cone 210)

-• 10am – welcome / opening session (in McKnight Hall)
+• 10am – welcome / opening session (McKnight Hall)

 • 10:30am – 1:30pm – activity tables